 - Loss of parental guidance

-You could potentially recover other damages with a wrongful death claim.
+You could also recover other damages with a wrongful death claim.
 A motorcycle accident lawyer from our firm can advise you on the types of compensation you could pursue in your claim and your next best steps.

 Negligent Actions That Can Cause Fatal Motorcycle Accidents

-A wrongful death motorcycle accident can potentially be caused by various factors involving another party’s negligent behaviors.
+A wrongful death motorcycle accident can be caused by various factors involving another party’s negligent behaviors.
 Negligent behavior responsible for motorcycle accidents can include: